 Months pass by and the CAT Second Shift work boot stays in the bestseller list.
-We’re seeing this boot in the top 7 for a very long time.
-Today, August 2018, that’s on #2 spot.
+We’ve seen this boot in the top 7 for a very long time.
 A constant best seller.
 Why is it there for like eons?

 - In-depth Review and Analysis of Caterpillar Second Shift Work Boot